MetPX/sarracenia/docs/source/How2Guides/v2ToSr3.rst

   msg.parts        msg['size']                        just omit, use sarracenia.Message constructor.
   msg.sumflg       msg['identity']                    just omit, use sarracenia.Message constructor.
   msg.sumstr       v2wrapper.sumstrFromMessage(msg)   the literal string for a v2 checksum field.
-  parent.msg       worklist.incoming                  v2 is 1 message at a time, sr3 has lists or messages.
+  msg.rename       msg['rename']                      In sr3, often better to use retrievePath and relPath parent.msg       worklist.incoming                  v2 is 1 message at a time, sr3 has lists or messages.
   ================ ================================== ==========================================================